Purple Spotted Mogurnda Gudgeon (Mogurnda adspersa) - Tank-Bred!

 - Social behavior: Peaceful with other larger species, but multiple males may have minor squabbles.
 Ample territory is recommended for multiple males

-- Origin: Southern Australia, but tank-raised in Southeast Asia
+- Origin: Tank-bred, but indigenous to Southern Australia, but tank-raised in Southeast Asia

 - Average adult size: 5.5 inches (14 cm)